HorizenOfficial/libevm/README.md

 ### shared library

-For details on how to build the shared library see [libevm/README.md](libevm/README.md).
+For details on how to build the shared library see [native/README.md](native/README.md).

 ### java wrapper

-The java wrapper is build via Maven: execute `mvn package` in the `evm` directory.
+The java wrapper is build via Maven: execute `mvn package` in the `libevm` directory.